-Adopt a gorilla
+Adopt a Gorilla

 The Fossey Fund’s symbolic gorilla adoption program brings you into the life of a gorilla, while also providing support for their daily protection.
 Each day our brave trackers locate the gorilla groups we monitor and make sure every individual is safe.
 This daily protection has led to an increase in the mountain gorilla population.
 They are the only ape whose numbers are not declining!